WFU-HPC/deac-docs/source/cluster-sla.rst

 SU Chargebacks
 ==============

-Any researcher, research group, department or party conducting research that is not directly sponsored by members of the WFU Undergraduate College and Graduate School of Arts and Sciences (i.e. via collaboration, consortium, class, etc.) must pay for their usage of the DEAC Cluster in the form of an annual Service Unit (SU) Chargeback.
+Any external researcher, research group, department or party conducting research that is not directly sponsored by members of the WFU Undergraduate College and Graduate School of Arts and Sciences (i.e. via collaboration, consortium, class, etc.) must pay for their usage of the DEAC Cluster in the form of an annual Service Unit (SU) Chargeback.

-* The SU Chargeback totals will be determined by consumed DEAC Cluster compute resources.
+* The SU Chargeback totals will be determined by consumed DEAC Cluster compute resources plus.
 * At the beginning of each calendar year, an invoice for total resource usage from the previous calendar year will be calculated and delivered to researchers, research group advisors, and/or department representatives.
 * Payment for this invoice will be due within 60 days of receipt.
 If a payment is not made within this time period, DEAC Cluster access may be denied until a payment is received or a payment timeline agreement is established.
 * Researchers may request SU Chargeback estimates up to once a month, based on current resource consumption rates.
 * The HPC Team tracks resource consumption through a variety of tools and techniques that determine the invoiced SU Chargeback total.
 SUs are subdivided into Service Sub-Units (SSUs) that correlate with different types of consumable compute resources on the DEAC Cluster.

+    * By default, all SSU calculations for chargebacks include additional indirect fees.
     * The :ref:`sec.sla.su.ssu_types` section  provides the definition of these SSUs and how total SU numbers and costs are derived and calculated.

 .. _sec.sla.su.ssu_types: